This post may contain affiliate sales links. Please see my full disclosure policy for details

 You can also bake the cake up to 2 days in advance and store it at room temperature or in the fridge until you’re ready to add the filling and toppings.

-How to Store Finished CAke
+How to Store a Poke Cake

 For the Cake: